Posts Tagged ‘rails’

 It’s definitely possible to get a 2x speedup over MRI and retain full compatibility - Jruby and YARV have shown us that.
 Maybe it’s possible to get a 3x or 4x broad-based speedup with a seriously optimised codebase.
 And sure, a few specific functions can probably be sped up even more.

-But a broad 10x speedup across the whole language beggars belief.
-It should be impossible.
-Actually, I’m going to come right out and say it is impossible, until conclusively proven otherwise, to make a fully compatible ruby implementation that’s more than two or three times faster than today’s best.
+But a broad 20x, 30x, 50x speedup across the whole language beggars belief.
+It is a huge technical leap and experience suggests they don’t just suddenly happen all at once.
+Speed gains are incremental and cumulative, a long race slowly won, not an instant teleport into the future.
+I’d say it is almost impossible, until spectacularly demonstrated otherwise, for a brand new, fully compatible ruby implementation to be more than two or three times faster than today’s best.
 Things just don’t work that way.
 Especially things with such a broad range of smart people working hard on the problem.

 And wow ..!
 A shared memory cache!
 Finally, Rails can cast off that shared-nothing millstone around its neck.
-Except, of course, that shared-nothing is one of its main selling points.
-If you want to share objects use the database!
-That’s what it’s there for!
+Except, of course, that shared-nothing is one of its main selling points and wasn’t everyone all on board that train until ten minutes ago?
+If you want to share objects use the database, something like that?

 Oh yeah, the database!
 Maglev comes with a built-in OODB which is going to set the world on fire.
-Except of course that OODBs have been around for decades, and the last time I checked, we’re all still using 3rd normal form.
+Except of course that OODBs have been around for decades, and the world is not on fire.
 If OODBs were the solution to all scaling’s ills then Facebook would be using Caché, not MySQL.
 Guess which one they’re using.

 But oh no. Show them one bullshit-laden presentation and the entire Rails community is champing at the bit and selling both kidneys to ditch all previous Ruby implementations and everything they thought they knew about the persistence layer and embrace some questionable closed-source vapourware, from the guys who brought you that previous world-storming web framework Seaside.
 What’s that, you’ve never heard of Seaside?
 I wonder why.